Oluwatomi-Omotoso/Emotion-Detector/OMOTOSO_23CG034133_Emotion_detector_web_app/ReadMe.md

 Detects emotions from:

 - Uploaded image files
-- Real time webcam input
+- Webcam input.

 Displays:

 - Detected dominant emotion
 - Confidence scores for all emotions.
-- Saves user information and predictions to a local database.
+## NOTE
+- This web app saves your uploaded image to a local database.
+Now while I have no particular use for your image.
+This is a public repo, meaning anyone can access that sort of data.
+I'll implement a work around that keeps your details private to you.

 Includes both: